markcharyk/data-structures/README.md

     breadth_first(): Return a generator that traverses the list in a breadth first fashion delete(val): Delete the val from the tree.
 If the val is not in the tree the function does nothing

+An insertion sort function.
+When called from the command line, it will print out a simple comparison between best and worst case scenarios of sorting 16384 integers

 [![Build Status](https://travis-ci.org/markcharyk/data-structures.png?branch=master)](https://travis-ci.org/markcharyk/data-structures)